Emmett Till investigation closed by Justice Department - The Boston Globe

 Advertisement

 Bryant and Milam were not brought to trial again, and they are now both dead.
-Donham is in her 80s and has been living in Raleigh, North Carolina.
+Donham has been living in Raleigh, North Carolina.

 The FBI in 2006 began a cold case initiative to investigate racially motivated killings from decades earlier.
 A federal law named after Till allows a review of killings that had not been solved or prosecuted to the point of a conviction.